Mahmoud Dahoud

-Mahmoud Dahoud (مَحْمُود دَاوُود; born 1 January 1996) is a professional footballer who plays as a defensive midfielder for club Eintracht Frankfurt.
+Mahmoud Dahoud (مەحمود داود, مَحْمُود دَاوُود; born 1 January 1996) is a professional footballer who plays as a defensive midfielder for UAE Pro League club Dubai United.

 Dahoud made his debut for Bundesliga club Borussia Mönchengladbach in 2014, making 86 appearances before signing for Borussia Dortmund three years later.

 Born in Syria, Dahoud has represented Germany internationally at U18, U19, and U21, and senior levels.
 He was part of the U21 side which won the 2017 UEFA European Under-21 Championship.

 Club career

 Borussia Mönchengladbach

 Mahmoud Dahoud began his career playing at junior level for the Langenfeld football club Germania Reusrath and Fortuna Düsseldorf before signing for Gladbach at the age of 14 in 2010.
 He then spent the next five seasons developing in Gladbach's academy before breaking into the first team in 2014.

 2014–15 season

 On 27 August 2014, Dahoud was handed his first team debut by manager Lucien Favre in a 7–0 Europa League play-off win over FK Sarajevo, coming off the bench in the 55th minute to replace Christoph Kramer.
 Just a week prior to making his first appearance for Gladbach, Dahoud had signed his first professional contract, agreeing a deal to keep him at the club until June 2018.
 He only made two more senior appearances over the course of the season, one in the Europa League against Apollon and the other at the end of the season against Borussia Dortmund to make his Bundesliga debut.
 Upon making his debut, Dahoud became the first Syrian-born player to ever play in the Bundesliga.